-PDN services must be prior authorized by the Nevada Medicaid QIO-like vendor, except for mileage, and initial assessments. and family planning education. -The provider must fax a completed payment authorization requestsubmit all required PDN PA forms to the QIO-like vendor.
-The provider agency must submit the OASIS or age appropriate form, and the PDN assessment to the QIO like vendor.
+Private Duty Nursing (PDN) services must be prior authorized by Nevada Medicaid staff (or their designee).
+The provider must fax a completed payment authorization request to the Quality Improvement Organization (QIO-like vendor).
+The provider agency must submit the OASIS or age appropriate form, and the PDN assessment to the QIO-like vendor.